 The six-month validity rule basically states that you should have at least six months of validity until your passport expires.
 So for all international trips, your date of returning home should be at least six months before your passport expires.
 Many countries won’t let you in if your passport expires in 6 months or less, so renewing 9 months in advance ensures that your travel plans don’t get derailed.

-Renewing your passport normally takes about 8-12 weeks for normal service and 5-7 weeks for expedited service.
-If you need it processed more quickly, an expediting company like RushMyPassport can have it done in as little as 1 week, with no need to take time out of your day visiting a passport office.
+Renewing your passport normally takes about 8-11 weeks for routine processing and 5-7 weeks for expedited service.
+If you need it processed more quickly, an expediting company like RushMyPassport can have it done in as little as 1 week, with no need to take time out of your day to visit a passport office.

 Renew your passport with us today!